Kamok123/uniOS/docs/ARCHITECTURE.md

 ## Overview

-uniOS is a 64-bit x86_64 kernel written in C++20.
+**uniOS** is a scratch-built x86-64 operating system kernel written in C++20.
 It boots via Limine and provides a simple shell interface with networking, USB support, and a RAM-based filesystem.

 ```
 ┌─────────────────────────────────────────┐